 OCRRA is not funded by taxes.
 The trash tipping fee revenue and energy revenue provide the bulk of the financing for recycling program components essential to achieving the mandated recycling rate.
 OCRRA applies for government and private grants through competitive applications as well.
-Program costs include OCRRA's comprehensive public education program which consists of radio, TV, web and print media campaigns; on-site visits to businesses by a staff of recycling professionals offering technical assistance; classroom presentations by a New York State certified school teacher; and numerous brochures and teaching materials.
+Program costs include OCRRA's comprehensive public education program which consists of radio, TV, web and print media campaigns; on-site visits to businesses by a staff of recycling professionals offering technical assistance; classroom presentations on recycling and environmental stewardship; and numerous brochures and educational materials.